Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Flying Optics System

 In the hybrid system, the material moves on one axis while the optics move on the other axis.
 This setup combines both advantages and disadvantages of the previous two setups.
-One advantage of this system from the flying optics is that hybrid systems provide a more constant beam path which reduces power losses.
+One advantage of this system from flying optics is that hybrid systems provide a more constant beam path, which reduces power losses.

 Chapter 6: Laser Marking

 Laser marking is the process of creating marks using lasers by cutting the surface of the workpiece at a shallow depth or by inducing chemical changes through burning, melting, ablation, polymerization, and so forth.
 Like laser cutting and laser drilling, laser marking can be a non-contact process.
 Issues of tool wear and unwanted work hardening on the surface of the workpiece are eliminated.
 Moreover, laser marking does not use inks, an advantage over traditional printing.
 Different types of laser marking processes are summarized below.

 This process involves removing specific regions of the coating layer previously applied on the surface of the workpiece.
 The workpiece has a different contrast from the coating which makes the regions removed significantly visible.
 Materials for this type of laser marking are special films and coated metals.